HARP-research-Inc/WordNetExplorer/URL_PARAMETERS_SUMMARY.md

 This prevents the URL from changing constantly as users explore different settings.

 ### 3. Apply Button
-- Added a prominent "Apply Settings" button at the top of the sidebar
+- Added a prominent "🔄 Apply Settings" button at the top of the sidebar
 - Allows users to manually update the URL with current settings
+- Updates the text input fields to reflect the current word and sense
 - Useful for sharing specific configurations

 ## Supported URL Parameters